05-14-19 | Blog Post

 One of the biggest concerns around hybrid cloud for organizations is data security.
 That’s rightfully so–according to Gartner, at least 95 percent of cloud security failures will be the fault of the customer through 2022.
-It’s important to start asking how you can securely use the cloud, rather than asking if cloud is secure.
+It’s important to start asking how you can securely use the cloud, rather than asking if the cloud is secure.
 What are the biggest security challenges in hybrid cloud adoption, and how can you solve them?

 To run successfully in the cloud (i.e., with little to no security failures), you’ll need to consider the difference between secure cloud infrastructure and secure applications within that infrastructure.
 Just because your cloud infrastructure is secure doesn’t mean the data that rests inside it is.
 Security in the cloud depends on a risk and governance strategy that’s well defined.
 Gartner recommends (clear) expectations around the form, significance and control of the public cloud and how much influence it has on the organization.
-CIOs should also provide guidance on which cloud the data workloads will be placed and building in-house expertise around the different cloud models (private vs. public).
+CIOs should also provide guidance on which cloud the data workloads will be placed and building in-house expertise around the different cloud models.

 This is all part of thinking about cloud security at the application and data level and not just the infrastructure.
 Otherwise, you won’t have the security success in the cloud you want.
 Think about the data visibility structure you currently have: What’s happening with your data, and where exactly is it going?
-You’ll want to monitor not only external network access, but internal access as well.
+You’ll want to monitor not only external network access but internal access as well.
 According to the Ponemon Institute, it takes about 200 days to detect a breach.
 How long will it take you?
 In a SaaS model, the entire stack is managed by the service provider.
 That means focusing on identity and access management permissions to protect sensitive data.
-What kinds of identity management and access tools does your have in place, and what are the policies surrounding those tools?
+What kinds of identity management and access tools do you have in place, and what are the policies surrounding those tools?
 Who will manage that access?

 So, what should you do?
 Get clear guidance on identity management access from your provider and read the contracts carefully–some may ask for access to your data, others may not.
 Track your employees and track your network traffic using services such as daily log review.
 Some providers offer this as a managed service.

 Other security concerns in a hybrid environment include compliance, lack of encryption, poor SLAs, data redundancy, and data privacy and visibility.
-Some clouds are more equipped to handle these challenges than others, and it’s important to make sure you have the cloud that addresses your needs best.
+Some clouds are more equipped to handle these challenges than others, and it’s important to make sure you have a cloud that addresses your needs best.
 Let’s look at these barriers and see how they can be addressed.

 Compliance: Compliance and security are intrinsically tied together.
 Whether your data is moving from cloud to cloud or a cloud to a physical server, it’s critical that you and your cloud service provider (whether that’s you or someone else) have the correct controls in place.
 This is especially important in today’s mobile world and BYOD.